 Gallup Study on Fraternity and Sorority Membership Benefits

 Interested in more?

 The first and foremost reason to attend Colorado School of Mines is for a formidable and meaningful education.
-The Greek members at Mines value education and are committed to assisting members to excel.
+The FSL members at Mines value education and are committed to assisting members to excel.
 Each chapter strives to succeed academically offering such programs as tutoring, mentors, study sessions, quiet hours, computer/study rooms, study files and awards/scholarships for academic achievements.
-Greek students may also become members of the Greek academic honor society Order of Omega.
+FSL students may also become members of the FSL academic honor society Order of Omega.